In the house we ….

 … have used and provided Ecover laundry and dishwashing products.
 Ecover have recently been taken over by Johnston&Johnston, so we have found an alternative.
 Bio-D are a British company who produce ethical, environmentally friendly and hypoallergenic products.
 We now provide their handwash and washing–up liquid and will swop over to their other products as our Ecover stock runs down.
 We buy on bulk and top up with pump action dispensers.

-…. we have swopped our cleaning products from individual use chemical sprays, to re-fillable, environmentally friendly (plant based) products from another British company called YOU.
-The only one we could source that allows us to re-use our spray bottles up to 15 times.
+…. we have swopped our cleaning products from individual use chemical sprays, to re-fillable, environmentally friendly (plant based) products from another British company called Eco.3.
+These allow us to re-use our spray bottles.

 … we have started using Muck Munchers in our septic tank to reduce the amount of waste needing to be collected by tanker.
 We also use environmentally friendly bleach for the toilet which does not reduce the efficiency of the septic tank, or affect wildlife from the soak-away